On this page, I describe my first experiences with my electronic refractor telescope DwarfLab Dwarf mini 30 mm/150 mm (f/5) when observing the sun.

 ...

 The sun finally came out that day, and I had time to observe it with the Dwarf mini telescope.
-A magnetic solar filter, included with the telescope (see below), is used for the observation.
+A magnetic solar filter, included with the telescope (see photos above), is used for the observation.

 However, nothing worked at first.
 My iPad found the Dwarf mini's network, but it was supposedly too weak, even though I was standing right next to it.
 Switching to STA mode did not help either, because our home network did not reach the terrace.
 Eventually, it did connect, and after some initial hiccups, I was finally able to observe the sun.
 First, the solar filter has to be attached, and then the telescope has to be manually aligned with the sun using a joystick, which I found rather fiddly.
 After that, everything went smoothly thanks to the app.